-MFeval (Magic Formula evaluation) has been created to provide a robust way to evaluate Magic Formula 6.1 tyre models.
+MFeval (Magic Formula evaluation) has been created to provide a robust way to evaluate Magic Formula 6.1 and 6.2 tyre models.

 MFeval is developed and maintained by the Tyre CAE Team within Chassis Engineering (Jaguar Land Rover).